Yanghai leather scale armor

-The Yanghai leather scale armor is a piece of assyrian styled leather armor that was dated to be from the years 786-543 BCE in northwest China and was manufactured in the neo-assyrian empire.
-The leathered armor is made up of 5,444 smaller scales with 140 large scales making the total weight of the Yanghai leather scale armor to be 4–5 kg.
+The Yanghai leather scale armor is a piece of Assyrian-style leather armor that was dated to be from 786-543 BCE in northwest China and was manufactured in the Neo-Assyrian Empire.

+The leathered armor is made up of 5,444 smaller scales and 140 large scales, and a total weight of 4–5 kg.

 It was found in 2013 on a possible 30 year old horse rider at the Yanghai cemetery (Subeshi culture).

-The armor was a type of scaled armor and is unique due to it being the only complete scale armor of any material.
-A hypothesis for why this survived for 2,700 year is because the arid climate prevented it from rotting away.
+It is unique due to being the only complete scaled armor of any material.
+One theory for why this survived for 2,700 years is that the arid climate prevented it from rotting away.

 The Yanghai leather scale armor was made from small shield-shaped plates organized in horizontal rows and sewn onto a backing.
-Because of the expensive supplies, material and laborious manufacturing, armors had been treasured and carrying them was considered a privilege of the elite.
+Because of the expensive supplies, material and laborious manufacturing, armors were treasured, and carrying them was considered a privilege of the elite.
 It was uncommon for the Neo-Assyrian Empire to be buried with the proprietor.